temporalio/documentation/docs/clusters.md

 - It uses the grpcPort 7233 to host the service handler.
 - It uses port 6933 for membership-related communication.

-#### History Service
+### History Service

-The History Service tracks the state of Workflow Executions.
+The History Service is responsible for persisting Workflow Execution state and determining what to do next to progress the Workflow Execution through [History Shards](#history-shard).

 ![History Service](/diagrams/temporal-history-service.svg)

-The History Service scales horizontally via individual shards, configured during the Cluster's creation.
+The total number of History Services may increase between 1 and the total number of History Shards.
+Additionally an individual History Service can support a large number of History Shards.
+Temporal recommends starting at a ratio of 1 History Service for each 500 History Shards.

-The number of shards remains static for the life of the Cluster (so you should plan to scale and over-provision).
+While the total number of History Shards remains static for the life of the Cluster the number of History Services can change.

-Each shard maintains data (routing identifiers, mutable state) and queues.
-A History shard maintains four types of queues:

-- Transfer queue: transfers internal tasks to the Matching Service.
-  Whenever a new Workflow Task needs to be scheduled, the History Service transactionally dispatches it to the Matching Service.
-- Timer queues: durably persists Timers.
-- Replicator queue: asynchronously replicates Workflow Executions from active Clusters to other passive Clusters (experimental Multi-Cluster feature).
-- Visibility queue: pushes data to the visibility index (Elasticsearch).

 The History Service talks to the Matching Service and the database.

 - It uses grpcPort 7234 to host the service handler.
 - It uses port 6934 for membership-related communication.

+#### History Shard

+A History Shard is an important unit within a Temporal Cluster by which the scale of concurrent Workflow Execution throughput can be measured.

+Each History Shard maps to a single persistence partition.
+A History Shard assumes that there can only be one concurrent operation within a partition at a time.
+In essence the number of History Shards represents the number of concurrent database operations that can occur for a Cluster.
+This means that the number of History Shards in a Temporal Cluster plays a significant role in the performance of your Temporal Application.

+The total number of History Shards for the Temporal Cluster must be chosen and [set in the Cluster's configuration](/references/configuration#persistence) prior to integrating a database.
+After the Shard count is configured and the database integrated, the total number of History Shards for the Cluster can not be changed.

+In theory there is no limit to the number of History Shards a Temporal Cluster may operate with, but each History Shard adds compute overhead to the Cluster.
+Temporal Clusters have operated successfully using anywhere from 1-64k History Shards, with each Shard responsible for tens of thousands of Workflow Executions.
+However, the right number of History Shards for any given Cluster depends entirely on the Temporal Application that it is supporting and the type of database.

+A History Shard is represented as a hashed integer.
+Each Workflow Execution is automatically assigned to a History Shard.
+The assignment algorithm hashes Workflow Execution metadata such as Workflow Id and Namespace and uses that to match a History Shard.

+Each History Shard maintains the Workflow Execution Event History, Workflow Execution Mutable State, and a set of the following Internal Task Queues:

+- Internal Transfer Task Queue: Transfers internal tasks to the Matching Service.
+  Whenever a new Workflow Task needs to be scheduled, the History Service's Transer Task Queue Processor transactionally dispatches it to the Matching Service.
+- Internal Timer Task Queue: Durably persists Timers.
+- Internal Replicator Task queue: Asynchronously replicates Workflow Executions from active Clusters to other passive Clusters (experimental Multi-Cluster feature).
+- Internal Visibility Task Queue: Pushes data to the [Advanced Visibility](/visibility#advanced-visibility) index.

-#### Matching Service
+### Matching Service

-The Matching Service is responsible for hosting Task Queues for Task dispatching.
+The Matching Service is responsible for hosting external [Task Queues](/tasks#task-queue) for Task dispatching.

 ![Matching Service](/diagrams/temporal-matching-service.svg)